dogestry/dogestry/Readme.md

 ### other problems

 * Simple but secure docker-registry setup is complex; I can't it working with basic auth.
+I'm not sure its possible with the way docker-registry uses the `Authorization` HTTP header.

 ## solution